vishwapardeshi/Data_Engineering_Airflow/README.md

 # Data Engineering using Airflow

 Airflow allows to turn any action related to data into repeatable, reliable and maintainable processes while adding scheduling, error handling, and reporting.
+It is a platform to programmaticaly author, schedule and monitor data pipelines.

 This repository will serve as an **Introduction to Airflow in Python**